-This online course with individual mentorship consists of six modules which are meant to be completed in succession.
+This online course with individual mentorship consists of seven modules which are meant to be completed in succession.
 Access to the next module becomes available after the previous one has been passed, that is, after your preceptor has certified you for the previous module.

 Module One: How to Get Started

 In this theoretical module you will learn how to select suitable equipment for translabial ultrasound, which indications to use it for, and how to prepare the patient.
 It involves the download of educational material (the ‘cookbook’), an overview video, and includes the e-book, Pelvic Floor Ultrasound, to provide a foundation for the following modules.

 Module Two: B-Mode Imaging, Midsagittal Plane

 In this module learners will produce B-mode imaging and submit it to the trainer for individual feedback until diagnostic stills at rest and on Valsalva are optimized and main landmarks (symphysis pubis, urethra, bladder neck, bladder, cervix, rectal ampulla/rectocele and anal canal) reliably recognized in at least three patients.